 Cheng, Yuk-Shing and Lo, Dic (2004) Firm Size, Technical Efficiency and Productivity Growth in Chinese Industry.
-Working Paper.
 London, UK: School of Oriental and African Studies.

 Since the mid-1990s, China’s state leadership has adopted a policy of nurturing the competitiveness of large state-owned industrial enterprises.
 The implications of this policy have been a matter of debate in the literature.
 This paper seeks to provide some useful input into the debate.
 With a view of investigating into the potential of long-term development of large enterprises, we estimate the “sequential production technology” in computing the Malmquist productivity index for various size-groups of enterprises in Chinese industry.
 Our findings indicate that large enterprises did register the fastest productivity growth and improvement in technical efficiency in the 1994-97 period.
 It thus appears that large-scale, mainly state-owned Chinese enterprises have exhibited the potential of making noticeable improvements and the relevant state policy does have its justification.